The Curity Identity Server uses SMS providers in various places. Most commonly it’s used by the Sms Authenticator during two factor authentication.

 Currently two SMS providers are supported.
 Twilio and REST.
 Both are explained in the following sections.
 Any number of providers can be configured in the system, and left dormant if needed.
 The usage of a provider is defined in the Authentication Profile on the Sms Provider configuration element.
 This element references one of the available providers which are defined in the facilities section.

-From that account the following properties are needed to configure the SMS client:
+From the Twilio account the following properties are needed to configure the SMS client:

 The above parameters can be found in the Twilio account page and are used to configure the twilio sms provider in the facilities section.